Preface

 Accounts

 At Reed's instruction, your username is fixed at account creation to be your Kerberos username.
 Then, your password is set on Polly and copied out to everywhere else.
-Don't try to change your password on other machines; always SSH into Polly.1
+Don't try to change your password on other machines; always SSH into Polly or use the web app.

 Graduation